YuvamKumarSWE/CSGH5/README.md

 ## 🎓 **Impact**

-CSGH5 represents a **paradigm shift in knowledge synthesis**, transforming hours of manual note-taking and content organization into a streamlined, AI-powered workflow that takes minutes.
+StudyForgeAI represents a **paradigm shift in knowledge synthesis**, transforming hours of manual note-taking and content organization into a streamlined, AI-powered workflow that takes minutes.
 By intelligently combining multiple content sources and leveraging state-of-the-art language models, this platform empowers learners to focus on understanding and retention rather than tedious consolidation tasks.

-The **sophisticated AI pipeline**, **enterprise-grade architecture**, and **polished user experience** demonstrate mastery of full-stack development, advanced API integration, and modern web application best practices—making CSGH5 a standout portfolio piece showcasing both technical depth and practical utility.
+The **sophisticated AI pipeline**, **enterprise-grade architecture**, and **polished user experience** demonstrate mastery of full-stack development, advanced API integration, and modern web application best practices—making StudyForgeAI a standout portfolio piece showcasing both technical depth and practical utility.